Who we are

 Adil joined the EEF in May 2017 and leads on the EEF's digital communications, with responsibility for its website, email newsletter and social media.
 In his previous role, he managed communications for a political foundation.
 He holds a BA in Modern Languages from UCL.

-Trent Grassian, Data and Communications Analyst
+Trent Grassian, Communications and Engagement Manager

 Trent oversees the monitoring and analysis of national engagement throughout the Research Schools Network.
 He also leads on Network communications, including social media, newsletters and media activities, ensuring EEF’s work is accessible across the Network.